Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 ### Translator with Typealias

 We can define a Translator struct which holds dictionaries that convert one word from one foreign language to another.
-I could have used an elaborate struct to represent a word, but I'm demonstrating typealias.
+I could have used an elaborate struct to represent a word, but I'm sticking with typealias.

 ```swift
 typealias Word = String